Catholics say the Church is inseparably visible and invisible.

 Ironically, many Bible believing denominations try to have unity by avoiding Bible passages where they disagree

-To me this is a superficial unity, not the "complete unity" that we are called to in John 17:29.
+This is a superficial unity, not the "complete unity" that we are called to in John 17:29.
 If avoiding theology and saying "Jesus is Lord" was enough, then Evangelical pastors would not have to go to school for three years.

 Jesus could have just showed up on earth for a day saying, "I'm Lord" and did a big miracle and split, but He didn't.
 For 3000 years before his birth, Jesus was developing Scripture through the history of the Jewish people.
 When He began his ministry, He taught his apostles for three years, and they were the Church.
 After his death the apostles wrote down his words and formed a structure of authority just as Jesus asked.